 Here's another type of yumy food related to maple leaves.
 It's Hiroshima's sweet specialty called Momiji-manju, maple leaf-looking Japanese style bun stuffed with red bean paste.
-Without real maple leaves, though.
-Shall we try it when in Hiroshima? ...
-Why not?
+Without any real maple leaves inside, though.
+When in Hiroshima, enjoy it.

 Did you like my article?

 You can send me a message to get a customized itinerary and quotation for an unforgettable experience.
 Let's explore Japan Together.

 I'll be waiting for you, so please check my profile and get your trip plan now